-The Introduction to DATATRIEVE-11 assumes you can use your terminal to log in to your local computer system and display the contents of your file directory.
+Before reading the Introduction to DATATRIEVE-11 you should be able to use your terminal to log in to your local computer system and display the contents of your file directory.
 If you need to review how to do that, consult the user's guide for your operating system.

-This book addresses people who are unfamiliar with DATATRIEVE-11.
+This manual in intended for people who are unfamiliar with DATATRIEVE.